 It’s easy to forget how good Young was at times in that first season, not least in the 8-2 victory over Arsenal, and even his downhill trajectory took longer than you realise.

-We reckon he’d be more highly thought of if he’d left years ago, which brings us on to…
+We reckon he’d be more highly thought of if he’d left a few years earlier, which brings us on to…

 4. Antonio Valencia